Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: A Brief Overview of Machine Learning and Wireless Networks

 \subsection{The Thirty-Year Development of Machine Learning}

 The term ``machine learning'' was first proposed by Arthur Samuel in 1959~\cite{samuel1959some}, which referred to computer systems having the capability of learning from their large amounts of previous tasks and data, as well as of self-optimizing computer algorithms.
 Hard-programmed algorithms are difficult to adapt to dynamically fluctuating demands and constantly renewed system states.
-By contrast, relying on learning from previous experiences, machine learning aided algorithms are beneficial for scientific decision making and task prediction, which is achieved by constructing a self-adaption model from sample inputs.
+By contrast, relying on learning from previous experiences, ML aided algorithms are beneficial for scientific decision making and task prediction, which is achieved by constructing a self-adaption model from sample inputs.
 To elaborate a little further, as for the concept of ``learning'', Tom M. Mitchell~\cite{mitchell1997does} provided the widely quoted description: ``\emph{A computer program is said to learn from experience $E$ with respect to some class of tasks $T$ and performance measure $P$, if its performance at tasks in $T$, as measured by $P$, improves with experience $E$}.''

-Machine learning began to flourish in the 1990s~\cite{michalski2013machine}.
+ML began to flourish in the 1990s~\cite{michalski2013machine}.
 Before this era, logic- and knowledge-based schemes, such as inductive logic programming, expert systems, etc. dominated the artificial intelligence scene relying on high-level human-readable symbolic representations of tasks and logic.
-Thanks to the development of statistics theory and stochastic approximation, machine learning schemes regained researchers' attention leading to a range of beneficial probabilistic models.
+Thanks to the development of statistics theory and stochastic approximation, ML schemes regained researchers' attention leading to a range of beneficial probabilistic models.
 Researchers embarked on creating date-driven programs for analyzing a large amount of data and tried to draw conclusions or to learn from the data.
-During this era, machine learning algorithms such as neural networks as well as kernel methods became mature.
-During the 2000s, researchers gradually renewed their interest in deep learning with the aid of the advances in hardware-based computational capability, which made machine learning indispensable for supporting a wide range of services and applications.
+During this era, ML algorithms such as neural networks as well as kernel methods became mature.
+During the 2000s, researchers gradually renewed their interest in deep learning with the aid of the advances in hardware-based computational capability, which made ML indispensable for supporting a wide range of services and applications.